jdevfullstack-tutorials/github-for-non-code-writers/README.md

 <https://guides.github.com/features/mastering-markdown/>

 And other sites are mentioning that you need to use Git.
-No you don't need that, not even GitHub Desktop, if your focus is writing in plaintext format.
+No, you don't need that, not even GitHub Desktop, if your focus is writing in plaintext format.
 The GitHub Web UI